Tap the text to show or hide reading controls.

 “Kurk!
 Monster.
 Die!”

-An Orc that had hung back swung the glaive in its hands with everything it had, meaning to save its comrade.
+An Orc in the rear swung its glaive with everything it had, meaning to save its comrade.

 — Claaang!

-The iron-forged curved blade bit against the bone plating and blunted, leaving nothing but the faintest scratch.
+The iron-forged curved blade went dull, and all it had won against the bone plating was the faintest scratch.

 “Decent enough.”

-Yujin tossed off the appraisal without a flicker.
+Yujin tossed off the appraisal without so much as a flicker.
+Behind him, Kang Minho stood struck dumb.

-A pack of Orcs, infamous as a race born for battle, was being toyed with by a single bone-clad zombie.
+A pack of Orcs, infamous as a born race of fighters, was being toyed with by a single bone-clad zombie.

 “Kurrrk!”